InseeFrLab/edt/src/documentation/README.md

 Lunatic is used by EDT to :

 -   Print the questions and associated surveys fields from the lunatic sources provided.
-In the case of EDT, the sources ids are `edt-activity-survey` and `edt-work-time-survey` (recovered via API call to stromae back office `GET questionnaire/{id}`).
+In the case of EDT, the sources ids are `edt-activity-survey` and `edt-work-time-survey` (recovered via API call to [Queen Back Office `GET questionnaire/{id}`](#api-queen-back-office)).

 <details>
 <summary>Source example : </summary>